 Tollea / Naja - Cobra Woman

 As her father notes to Marlowe, Carmen is "still a little girl who likes to pull the wings off flies."
-These are nubile young wantons grown up in wealth and power, untamed by empathic development.
-Given too much free time and parental indulgence, they are now egocentric hedonistic sadistsobsessed by the few things left that they can't have, i.e, 'principled' men who are in love with someone else.
-So Scarlett pursues Ashley for decades, obsessed, until she gets him, realizes he sucks, and throws him away and runs back to Rhett, who's figured out by now the only way to win Scarlett's love is to spurn it.
+These are nubile young wantons grown up in wealth and power, and--with all the percs of being gorgeous and young to boot--become egotistical monsters, untamed by the empathic development that results from having limits, perceiving one's own faults, and equating one's negative actions towards others with others' negative actions towards oneself.
+Given too much free time and parental indulgence they become egocentric hedonistic sadists, obsessed by the few things left that they can't have, i.e, 'principled' men who are in love with someone else.
+So Scarlett pursues Ashley for decades, obsessed, until she gets him, at which point she realizes he sucks, and throws him away and runs back to Rhett, who's figured out by now the only way to win Scarlett's love is to spurn it.
 Aura loves Flash, but largely no doubt because he loves Dale.
 If he were to turn around and confess his love back to Aura, she'd lose all interest; thus he does her a favor by giving her something to chase.
 Fah Lo Suee is the most unrepentant sadist and therefore the hottest.

 Julie Newmar as Catwoman - Batman (TV)

 The Derevko Sisters - Alias